JasonLovesDoggo/PartnerEdu/README.md

 ### Sentry

 Sentry is an error logging aggregator service.
-You can sign up for a free account at <https://sentry.io/signup/?code=cookiecutter> or download and host it yourself.
+You can sign up for a free account at <https://sentry.io/signup> or download and host it yourself.
 The system is set up with reasonable defaults, including 404 logging and integration with the WSGI application.

 You must set the DSN url in production.

+## Setup

+1. Clone the repo
+2. Create a virtual environment with `python3 -m virtualenv venv`
+3. Activate the virtual environment with `source venv/bin/activate` on Linux or `.\venv\Scripts\activate` on Windows
+4. Install the requirements with `pip install -r requirements/local.txt`
+5. Run the migrations with `python manage.py migrate`
+6. Create a superuser with `python manage.py createsuperuser`
+7. Run the server with `python manage.py runserver`

 ## Deployment